CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

-I'm pleased to announce version 3.2.1, the first bugfix release of branch 3.2 of CheetahTemplate3.
+I'm pleased to announce version 3.2.2, the second bugfix release of branch 3.2 of CheetahTemplate3.

 What's new in CheetahTemplate3
 ==============================

-Contributor for this release is Nicola Soranzo.
+Contributors for this release are

-Minor features:

-  - Changed LoadTemplate.loadTemplate{Module,Class}:
-    the loaded module's __name__ set to just the file name.
-  - Use imp for Python 2, importlib for Python 3.

-Bug fixes:

-  - Fix a bug in LoadTemplate.loadTemplate{Module,Class}:
-    raise ImportError if the template was not found.

-CI:

-  - At Travis deploy wheels for macOS.
-  - At AppVeyor deploy wheels directly to PyPI.

 What is CheetahTemplate3